 M-F 9am-5pm & Sa 11am-3:30pm

-Banff has several hotels, B&Bs, restaurants, two supermarkets, a laundromat, a few outdoor gear shops, a nearby campground, hot springs, and a Parks Canada office.
+Banff has many hotels, B&Bs, restaurants, a hostel, two supermarkets, a laundromat, several outdoor gear shops, a nearby campground, hot springs, and a Parks Canada visitor centre.

 312 Stephen Avenue